-The annual National Conference on Undergraduate Research (NCUR) showcases the research done by undergraduates in all fields of study.
-Students can give oral presentations, participate in poster sessions, present original artwork, or give a performance in dance, music, or theater.
-The conference is typically two-and-a-half days and provides an opportunity to explore the local area and hear plenary lectures by famous authors, scientists, and performing artists.
+The 29th National Conference on Undergraduate Research (NCUR) will be held April 16-18, 2015, at Eastern Washington University in Cheney, Wash.
+Students in all fields of study can give oral presentations, participate in poster sessions, present original artwork, or give a performance in dance, music or theater.
+More than 2,800 faculty and students from over 300 institutions attend.

 Sept.
-12 - Information session, 12:15-1 p.m., Hugel Science Center room 103
+11—Information session, 12:15-1 p.m., 103 Hugel

 Nov.
-19 - Notification of Academic Research Committee’s decision
+17—Notification of Academic Research Committee’s decision

 Jan.
-22 - Notification of NCUR’s decision on abstracts
+5-19, 2015—Notification of NCUR’s decision on abstracts

 Feb.
 19—Online conference registration closes

-April 13 - Return to Easton
+April 18—Return to Easton